X-Immersion/Geppetto_Unreal_documentation/docs/API.md

 | **Curves**        | Map of <`FName`, `UCurveFloat`> | - | The curves to look for max time |
 | ***Return Value***    | `float` | - | The maximum time (in sec) |

 <br/>

-## 4.10 Geppetto Headhift Blueprint Library
+## 4.10 Geppetto Headshift Blueprint Library

-The following function can be used to help performing Headshift animations.
+The following functions can be used to help perform Headshift animations.

 ### 4.10.1 Initialize New Movement